How Many Cold Cranking Amps Do I Need?

 "How many cold cranking amps do I need?"
 That's a question we hear quite often and the answer is quite simple- as many cold cranking amps as the manufacturer of your vehicle recommends.
 Does that mean buying a battery with more cold cranking amps than the manufacturer recommends is a good idea?
 Well, it certainly won't hurt anything, but it may not be necessary.

-Cold cranking amps (CCA) are measured in a really cold environment (0°F/-18°C) and determine the discharge load in amperes that a new, fully-charged battery can deliver for 30 seconds, while still maintaining terminal voltage equal to or higher than 1.20 volts per cell.
+Cold cranking amps (CCA) are measured in a really cold environment (0°F/-18°C) and determine the discharge load in amperes that a new, fully-charged battery can deliver for 30 seconds, while still maintaining terminal voltage of 7.2 volts.
 Extremely cold environments tend to be the hardest to start an engine (as opposed to extremely hot environments), so the thought process is if a battery can start an engine when it's that cold, it only gets easier to start an engine as the temperature gets warmer.
 Engines also come in many different sizes and some engines, like diesels, can be more difficult to start than others, so there's no universal answer to how many cold cranking amps someone might need for their car.